 - setting up an entryway that would hold keys, sunglasses, coins and bags rather than having these things strewn throughout the house

 - storing most-often worn shoes at the door rather than in bedrooms

-- storing nappies in a drawer in the family-room rather than all in the bedroom so I could do quick changes where I was, rather than always having to go through to use the change table
+- storing nappies in a drawer in the family-room rather than all in the nursery, so I could do quick changes where I was, rather than always having to go through to use the change-table

 - having a paperwork system set up in the main living area rather than taking every bit of paper down to be sorted and dealt with in the home office

 - storing kids' spare sheet sets and blankets in their rooms rather than in the linen cupboard, in case of any accidents or 'sick nights'

 - keeping the broom in the kitchen rather than the laundry, as I sweep so many times a day

 Lesson learned: store items where they will be used!
 Think about what things you're always going back and forth into rooms for, and where else you could place them to save time and effort.

 I can readily admit that I'm a control freak, and everyone who knows me will be nodding their head in agreement... especially my husband!
 One thing that I am always consciously working on is letting him have more of a say in how our home is set up, and how we spend our down-time.
 I'm trying to be more relaxed on the weekends, and not forcing him to always do house jobs, or help me finish off a project.